mayumih387/route360/src/content/posts/frontmatter-cms/en.md

 It also requires PC settings such as Git installation, which makes it harder for non-technical user to manage content than online headless CMSs.

-And because Front Matter CMS is not localized, the menus are only in English (you can add any titles or names for your own menus in frontmatter.json, though).
+~~And because Front Matter CMS is not localized, the menus are only in English (you can add any titles or names for your own menus in frontmatter.json, though).~~ The GUI is now available in some languages since version 9.0.0!

 ## What can we do with Front Matter CMS?